When buying gas

 - Check the price by multiplying the gallons by the unit price.
 It should match the price exactly.

 - Some gas stations will market their least expensive gas as “economy.”
 Most consumers will just order “regular” and end up paying more for gas.
 Check for economy gas first.

 - The price you pay must match the posted price.
 If the posted price is lower than what you see at the pump, the gas station is violating the law.

 - Check for leaks or broken pieces on the pump and hose.
 Gas stations must fix them right away.

 - Try not to buy gas when you see a gas truck at the station.
 When they deposit gas, it stirs up sediment in the tanks.
 This sediment can get into your gas tank and clog your filter.

 We check heating oil trucks and meters each year.
 Our goal is to prevent heating oil companies from overcharging customers.
-The heating oil company must give you a written delivery ticket when they deliver your oil.
-The ticket must include the:
+The heating oil company must give you a written delivery ticket when they deliver your oil

 - serial number and date

 - your name and address